gamercade-io/gamercade_console/README.md

     1. Add Write Text function (need a font??)
     1. How to handle lines/rects drawn out of bounds?
 1. Add deterministic random number generation function
+    1. Use fastrand or nanorand crates
 1. Build showcase projects
 1. Start adding "Sprites" and Sprite Drawing
     1. Bit blit algorithm
-1. Set the user count accessable as a global somewhere within lua
+1. Set the user count accessable as a global somewhere
 1. Figure out how to save/load/rollback lua state?
     1. See the rlua comment about globals() vs _env
     1. https://github.com/amethyst/rlua/issues/247